-Ladies, if you're like us at Konscious Keto and have ever dreamed of living a lifestyle that encourages enjoying delicious and fatty foods—like omega-3-rich salmon, avocado, and quality bacon to help you lose fat—you're going to want to keep reading.
+Ladies, if you're like us at Konscious Keto and have ever dreamed of living a lifestyle that encourages enjoying delicious and fatty foods—like omega-3-rich salmon, avocado oil, and crazy delicious shakes to help you lose fat—you're going to want to keep reading.

-If you have been feeling sluggish, achy, or suffer from a thyroid disorder like amenorrhea—the absence of a menstrual period—or polycystic ovary syndrome, which results in enlarged ovaries due to the growth of small cysts, you may unwittingly be suffering from hormonal imbalances and those imbalances may be making it harder for you to lose weight or get pregnant.
+If you have been feeling sluggish, achy, or suffer from a thyroid disorder like amenorrhea—the absence of a menstrual period—or polycystic ovary syndrome, you may be suffering from hormonal imbalances.

 We're going to connect the dots and outline what you need to know to improve your hormonal, and subsequently your overall, health as a woman by following a ketogenic diet.

 Plus, we'll reveal some delicious and easy ways for you to get the benefits of a keto diet.

 A ketogenic diet is an excellent option for women but, just as our hormonal makeup differs from that of men, we need to accommodate specific and unique considerations to execute the diet safely.